dzek69/queue-system/README.md

 - allows running multiple tasks with defined concurrency
 - allows changing concurrency as needed while running
 - allows force start of a task
-- allows to add task at any place in the queue
+- allows adding task at any place in the queue
-- allows to cancel tasks (tasks will know about that and can stop their job to save resources)
+- allows cancelling tasks (tasks will know about that and can stop their job to save resources)
-- emits events allowing to track queue progress
+- emits events allowing tracking queue progress
 - has simple api
 - is fully unit tested